Thomas Nugent Courvoisie: Legacy

-Courvousie died of natural causes in 2006 at the age of 89 and was interred at the Beaufort National Cemetery in Beaufort, South Carolina.
-His first wife Elizabeth Genevieve Cosner, an Army Nurse whom he met during his military service, died in 1985; he was survived by third wife Helen Shanley and daughter Dr. Helen Courvoisie of Baltimore, Maryland.
-His son, Alfred Courvousie II (1947-2009), also attended The Citadel, graduating with the Class of 1969.
-Alfred did not follow his father into the U.S. Army, instead becoming a football, baseball and basketball coach at St. Andrew’s Parish High School in Charleston, South Carolina for 30 years.
+Courvoisie died of natural causes in 2006 at the age of 89 and was interred at the Beaufort National Cemetery in Beaufort, South Carolina.
+His first wife, Elizabeth Genevieve Cosner, an Army Nurse whom he met during his military service, died in 1985; he was survived by his third wife, Helen Shanley, and daughter Dr. Helen Courvoisie of Baltimore, Maryland.
+His son, Alfred Courvoisie II (1947-2009), also attended The Citadel, graduating with the Class of 1969.
+Alfred did not follow his father into the U.S. Army, instead becoming a football, baseball and basketball coach at St. Andrew's Parish High School in Charleston, South Carolina, for 30 years.

-Courvousie is featured prominently in two of fellow Citadel graduate Pat Conroy's books; the first, The Boo, published in 1970, detailed stories of cadet life at The Citadel in the 1960s and how feared and respected Courvousie was in the South Carolina Corps of Cadets, as well as the political struggle that saw Courvousie transferred away from the Commandant's office.
-Conroy later wrote in an updated edition of The Boo of how Courvousie helped him come up with the first line of Conroy's best-known novel, The Lords of Discipline: "I wear the ring."
+Courvoisie is featured prominently in two of fellow Citadel graduate Pat Conroy's books; the first, The Boo, published in 1970, detailed stories of cadet life at The Citadel in the 1960s and how feared and respected Courvoisie was in the South Carolina Corps of Cadets, as well as the political struggle that saw Courvoisie transferred away from the Commandant's office.
+Conroy later wrote in an updated edition of The Boo of how Courvoisie helped him come up with the first line of Conroy's best-known novel, The Lords of Discipline: "I wear the ring."

-Courvousie Banquet Hall, The Citadel's alumni center since 2001, was renovated in 2017 and continues to honor "The Boo" and his love for his alma mater.
+Courvoisie Banquet Hall, The Citadel's alumni center since 2001, was renovated in 2017 and continues to honor "The Boo" and his love for his alma mater.